aaronjewell/php-workbench/USER_STORIES.md

 ### 15. Extension Marketplace Package

-**As a PHP developer, I want to install QuickMix from the VS Code marketplace so I can easily add it to my development environment**
+**As a PHP developer, I want to install Php Workbench from the VS Code marketplace so I can easily add it to my development environment**

 - **Priority**: Low
 - **Dependencies**: Core scratchpad creation, instant PHP execution, output panel display